kevinzhouhogwarts/deep-learning-challenge/README.md

 nn.add(tf.keras.layers.Dense(units=2, activation="relu"))

 ### Activation Function
 First, because the output is binary, the activation function of the output layer was changed from ReLU to Sigmoid.
+This also did not have a significant impact on the accuracy.

+Output layer:
+nn.add(tf.keras.layers.Dense(units=1, activation="sigmoid"))

+Then, replacing the input layer's ReLU function with LeakyReLU and ELU was attempted.